asuton/thesis/README.md

 ## Installation

 ### Prerequisites
 This project depends on npm, Node.js and PostgreSQL.
 The application implements WebAuthn so you will need to have an authenticator which supports CTAP2 or U2F.
-As an alternative you can use Virtual Authenticators which is a Chrome extenstion where you can add a new authenticator.
+As an alternative you can use Virtual Authenticators which is a Chrome extension where you can add a new authenticator.

 ### Getting started
 Clone repository  ```git clone https://github.com/asuton/thesis.git```